nhreimer/nxvfxvst/Readme.md

 Be sure to look at the JSON metadata file for the actual width and height.

-2. MP4 using the ffmpeg library.
-It will run through a few options to find an encoder in case of failure.

-* h264 nvenc (hardware encoder)
-* h264 (on windows this is most likely the multimedia foundation version)
-* mpeg4 (should be available on nearly all systems)

-If it fails, be sure to check the logs.
-In a debug build, you can call FFMpegEncoder::printAllCodecs() to get a list of all the available video encoders on your system.

 ## Pipeline Context

 A pipeline context is passed down through every single component: